antimatter15/drag2up/README.md

 Okay, so now I'm going to write a semblance of a readme file.
 Hopefully, there's really not that much to read about, this project is the source code behind the infinitely awesome drag2up extension (for lack of a better name).
 It was at one point up2drag/updrag and now lift/airfoil sounds like a pretty decent although undescriptive name.
 Either way, blah blah blah, here's a readme.

+### License

+I probably have to license this as GPLv3 because of all the code that it's building on that's gpl.

 ### drag2up v2

 drag2up v2 is a major rewrite of the drag2up codebase.
 The content script has been rewritten with a new, more reliable, controlled, and logical design.
 It is now consistent across frames and editable frames.
 It's been changed to support the new instant architecture, a broad range of web apps, animations and more.